-Q. I turned on my TV today and the screen was all blue.
-No channels.
-No video.
-Nothing.
-What can I do? — Candy, Wilmington, North Carolina.
+TV Answer Man, I turned my TV on the screen was all blue.
+No normal picture or audio.
+What can I do to fix this? — Cindy, Scranton, Pennsylvania.

-Don’t panic, Candy.
-There are several things you can do to fix the picture, or at least determine if the problem is your TV or something else.
+Don’t panic, Cindy.
+There are four things you can do to fix the picture, or at least determine if the problem is your TV or something else.

 1. Before you do anything, make sure your TV’s receiver is on and your cables are connected securely.
 You would be surprised at how often cables get jostled by a pet, kid or something else, and become loose.
 If the receiver is on and the cables are okay and you still get a blue screen or a ‘No Signal’ message, go to #2: